You are here

 I've injected myself with an MSD Animal Health product or contaminated needle.

 Needle-stick injuries associated with product use are adverse events, even if you don’t think a reaction to the product has occurred.
-They should be reported here – this vital information helps us give best practice advice in these situations.
+They must be reported here – this vital information helps us give best practice advice in these situations.

 The injury should be washed thoroughly and kept clean and dry to minimise the risks of infection.
 Medical advice should be sought, taking the product leaflet.